Daskott/kronus/ReadMe.md

     kronus touchbase [flags]

   Flags:
-    -c, --count int          how many times you want to touchbase with members of a group (default 4) -d, --dev                run touchbase in development mode -f, --freq int           how often you want to touchbase i.e. 0 - weekly, 1 - bi-weekly, or 2 - monthly (default 1) -g, --group string       group to create touchbase events for -h, --help               help for touchbase
+  -c, --count int          how many times you want to touchbase with members of a group (default 4) -f, --freq int           how often you want to touchbase i.e. 0 - weekly, 1 - bi-weekly, or 2 - monthly (default 1) -g, --group string       group to create touchbase events for -h, --help               help for touchbase
-        --test               run touchbase in test mode
   -t, --time-slot string   time slot in the day allocated for touching base (default "18:00-18:30")

   Global Flags:
-        --config string   config file (default is $HOME/.kronus.yaml)
+        --config string   config file (default is $HOME/.kronus.yaml) --dev             run in development mode
+        --test            run in test mode
   ```

 ## Configuration